tavern-rpg-suite/RPG-Vendors-Workshops/README.md

 2. Fill in an OpenAI‑compatible **URL / API Key / Model** (default `google/gemma-4-31b-it`).
 3. Optional toggles: **write quest/shop notes into the chat**, and **field lessons require an AI review** (hides "I did it").
 4. Create a vendor from a character card (name / type / description — there's a **Generate description** helper), then use its tabs.

-## 🔌 Cross‑extension bridges it uses

-- `window.RPG.inventory` — items, coins, and `update()` for grades in the backpack.
-- `window.RPG.quest` — starts foraging hunts the magnifier can fulfil.
-- `window.RPG.equipment` — `sharpenable / getGrade / sharpen / repair` for grades & mending.
-- `window.RPG.vitals` — buffs/perks, healing, permanent (`duration:null`) rewards, `setHp`.
-- `window.RPG.map` — assigns ingredients to real rooms so foraging is location‑aware.

-Anything missing is simply skipped — the module degrades gracefully.

-## 🌍 Language & saving

-Bilingual (RU / EN); all state saved per chat.

-## 🩺 Troubleshooting

-- **Vendors are lost when a solo chat is converted to a group.** Fixed in 1.34.0.
-Vendors are now backed up inside the chat itself (`rpg_vendors_checkpoint` on the last message), the same way the Engine backs up the backpack, so the copied messages carry the shop into the group chat.
-For chats converted before this release the vendor list offers a **"Carry vendors over from another chat"** picker, which copies the vendors and their quests across.
-- **The "Generate" button in the vendor form does nothing.** Fixed in 1.33.1.
-It read the form through outdated `rpg-vnd-f-*` selectors after the markup had moved to `vnf-*` / `#vf-*`, so the lookups returned nothing and the handler threw before any request was sent.
-- **The bench falls back to Freestyle and recipe slots are not built.** Fixed in 1.33.0. `ensureIngredients()` was called but never defined, so opening the workbench threw and reset the selected recipe.
-- **A recipe reports a missing ingredient that is present in the backpack.** Fixed in 1.33.0.
-Ingredient names are matched through a normalised, stemmed, order-independent key (`sulfur alloy` satisfies `alloy of sulfur`).
-This applies to the bench slots, the availability chips, the craft check and the foraging hunt.
-- **Vendors and quests leak between chats.** Fixed in 1.33.0.
-Vendor state is owned by a single chat and is not written into another while SillyTavern is switching.

-- **The Craft tab was blank.** Fixed in 1.27.1 — each column renders independently, so one hiccup can't blank the tab (details land in the console).
-- **The extension icon/settings vanished after an update.** Fixed in 1.29.1 — a duplicate function broke module load; the build is now validated as an ES module.
 - **Sharpen/repair recipes looked empty.** Fixed in 1.32.0 — they now show a clear description; their ingredients still stay hidden until learned.
 - **"Reward:" toast was empty.** Fixed in 1.30.x — a duplicated i18n key was overriding the reward text.
 - **Learning a recipe at one vendor changed another.** Vendors are independent; 1.29.0 also hardened editing so per‑vendor recipes/skill/training are never wiped.